check-run-reporter/integrations/README.md

 ## Contributing

-We welcome pull requests, but for anything more than a minor tweak, please create an issue for so we can discuss whether the change is the right direction for the project.
+We welcome pull requests, but for anything more than a minor tweak, please create an issue so we can discuss whether the change is the right direction for the project.

 ## License